July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Dec.
 30: Korolev approves a preliminary design of three versions of the heavy rockets with nuclear engines.

-March 3-4: The Juno-2 rocket sent the Pioneer-4 probe toward the Moon.
+March 3-4: A Juno-2 rocket sent the Pioneer-4 probe toward the Moon.

 June 8: Wernher von Braun and his group at Redstone Arsenal issue a first part of the study of a "Lunar Military Outpost" for the US Army, called Project Horizon.
 The Saturn-I and Saturn-II rockets were to resupply the base.
 (138)